dart-lang/dart-pad/.github/ISSUE_TEMPLATE/bug_report.md

 [paste console output here]
 ```

-If you were running Fltuter code, you can also paste an image of the
+If you were running Flutter code, you can also paste an image of the
 Flutter output directly into this bug report.